srivarkashyap/Item-demand-forecasting/README.md

 * Since Decision tree showed good performance compared to all three models, the prediction of 90 day sale for any future date is predicted by decision tree.
 * The user can give input as day, week and year for the prediction.

-### Stay tuned

-* The model will be deployed via streamlit and heroku for better understanding with visualization and the link will be updated in this README file.